KarelKubat/jdcal/README.md

 So before 1585 they were "in sync" with other areas, and until 1798 you don't know -- it depends on their switching dates and on their neighbours.

+### Moon cycle based holidays

+The fact that the Julian calendar was unprecise, was a problem because of typical Christian holidays: Easter, Ascension Day, Pentecost.
+These are defined by finding the full moon following the *ecclesiastical* Spring equinox.
+This isn't the *astronomical* equinox (official start of the spring), but instead is pinned at March 21st (Julian or Gregorian, whichever applies).
+Once Julian March 21st was too "far away" from the astronomical equinox, a correction needed to be made.

+The software supports finding dates for these holidays, both on the Gregorian and on the Julian calendars.

 ### 2023 AD

 Late 2023 my darling wife asked me to write some conversion software because she's working on a book that has to be historically precise.
 I dove into the rabbit hole.